botpress/botpress/docs/guide/docs/main/code.md

 This method is contextual to the current user chat session.
 You can specify more than one context by separating them with a comma.

-### Remove Context
+#### Remove Context
 -  **Action Title** Remove Context
 -  **Category** NLU
 -  **Author** Botpress, Inc.
 -  **Parameter** data_type:string name:contexts - Comma-separated list of contexts

-Use this Action to remove the provided context(s) from the list of contexts used by the NLU Engine for the next messages for that chat session.
+Use this Action to remove the provided context(s) from the list of contexts used by the NLU Engine for the subsequent messages for that chat session.

 This method is contextual to the current user chat session.
 You can specify more than one context by separating them with a comma.

-### Reset Context
+#### Reset Context
 -  **Action Title** Reset Context
 -  **Category** NLU
 -  **Author** Botpress, Inc.